rinigus/mapbox-gl-qml/api.md

 ### Methods

+Map methods are classified and listed in the following sub-sections.

+#### General methods

 * `void `**`fitView`**`(const QVariantList &coordinates)`

   Finds zoom and the center that would allow to fit the given list of